Ondrysak/ondrysak.github.io/content/posts/novation_dumper.md

 SpaceRadio.syx
 ```

-now you can just open you https://components.novationmusic.com/ and load the patches into a pack and use them.
-This method still leaves a lot to be desired, but it is a decent workaround until the author of https://circulate.neuma.studio/ managed to fix it properly, unfortunately there is not support from Novation for this so it may never happen.
+now you can just open your https://components.novationmusic.com/ load the patches into a pack and use them.
+This method still leaves a lot to be desired, but it is a decent workaround until the author of https://circulate.neuma.studio/ manages to fix it properly, unfortunately there is no support from Novation for this so it may never happen.

 Up to date code is also available on github  https://github.com/Ondrysak/circulate_dump